 - Blend the remaining onions and crayfish together.
 Chop Okro in chunks and blend with a little water till smooth.

 - Set pot of stock on medium heat again and once it boils, add the palm oil, flaked fish, blended onions and crayfish.
 Stir and simmer for about two minutes.

-- Pour in the blended okro.
-Stir well to loosen the clumps and remove from heat once done.
-The okro is blended, so the heat from the soup is enough for getting it done without killing the nutrients.
+- Pour in the blended okro, stir well and remove from heat once done.
+The okro is blended, so the heat from the soup will cook it well without killing the nutrients.

 - Serve with a small portion of very soft eba.